 Referred to as Tim’s “Go-to doctor” Peter Attia, MD is a former ultra-endurance athlete and one of the most respected experts on peak performance and human longevity.
 Although their conversation wanders down the well-worn paths of ketogenic dieting and fasting, they are only the tip of the iceberg.

-Peter dives deep into the science of human longevity–basically “How to Not Die 101”–and reveals several bizarre and counterintuitive tactics that can be used to live a longer, healthier, and happier life.
+This is one of the best of Tim Ferriss’ podcasts and Peter dives deep into the science of human longevity–basically “How to Not Die 101”–and reveals several bizarre and counterintuitive tactics that can be used to live a longer, healthier, and happier life.
 From microdosing with Lithium (no, really) to building a “bitching booty” to specific blood testing recommendations to the supplements that you should not be taking, Peter and Tim reveal everything you need to know to optimize your brain and body for a long lifetime of peak performance.

 6. Episode #198 with Charles Poliquin